robmiller/ruby-wpdb/README.md

 Which will remove the need to call `init` manually.

-Once you're in the console, you cna do anything you'd be able to do with ruby-wpdb normally.
+Once you're in the console, you can do anything you'd be able to do with ruby-wpdb normally.
 So to list all posts with the title 'Hello World', you could call: